pinkpong111/Vector-Storm-Theory/README.md

     The system is no longer capable of surprise.
 ```

 > Silent Criticality is the VST description of the state.
-Self-Consistent Misalignment is the Recovery Theory mechanism explaining why that state forms (metric lock-in), why it persists (reference frame incompleteness), and what triggers its resolution (accumulated mismatch exceeding integration capacity).
-The SCM framework provides the formal distinction between healthy low-instability and dangerous low-instability that VST's entropy detection caveat identified but did not resolve.
+Self-Consistent Misalignment is the Recovery Theory mechanism explaining why that state forms (metric lock-in), why it persists (reference frame incompleteness), and what triggers its *correction* — accumulated mismatch exceeding integration capacity. *(Note: "correction" is used here; where this document uses "resolution" alone, it refers to causal distinguishability capacity unless explicitly marked otherwise — see Appendix T.)* The SCM framework provides the formal distinction between healthy low-instability and dangerous low-instability that VST's entropy detection caveat identified but did not resolve.

 ---